-+ Humphrey Bogart - In a Lonely Place
+9. Humphrey Bogart as Dixon Steele - In a Lonely Place (1950)

 "When he insulted me he insulted all forty million of my readers."

-Mascon can't ever really be loveable in a straightforward way but as a rogue and scoundrel, a god or a demon, he is charming without peer.
+Mascon can't ever really be lovable in a straightforward way but as a rogue and scoundrel, a god or a demon, he is charming without peer.
 Take his slippery bad guy in North by Northwest, and imagine him like the later version of Humbert Humbert, Lolita having driven him insane to the point he not only killed Quilty, but her husband and child, and Lolita as grown up to be Eva Marie Saint.
 Makes sense, right?
-His is love only in the sickest sense, as with his grandiose mania in Bigger than Life, he really never sees anyone else but himself, or hears them,
+His is love only in the sickest sense, as with his grandiose mania in Bigger than Life, he really never sees anyone else but himself.

 Of course there are other definitions of the ego, as the central figure of identification in any myth: Luke Skywalker, Nina in The Black Swan, but for the reasons of this series I'm focusing on the negative aspects, as from an eastern philosophy perspective rather than a Jungian hero's journey per se.
 The egos here in this list have exceeded their authority, forgotten their place as an evolving force in the constellation.
-Rather than the secretary, noting and utilizing the unconscious archetype's inspiration, they have become censor, judge, homogenizing editor.
-May we all be so lucky as to utilize their lessons in our own inner dealings, to become wise and tolerant rulers of our archetypal kingdoms, allowing each aspect of the Self its vote like wise, chaste kings of old!
+Rather than the secretary taking down the unconscious archetype's inspirational dictation, they have become censor, judge, homogenizing editor.
+May we all be so lucky as to utilize their lessons in our own inner dealings, to become wise and tolerant rulers of our archetypal kingdoms, allowing each aspect of the Self its vote, like the wise, chaste kings of old!